nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > :bulb: Deletion only works when you have at least two watchlist in the current workspace.

-> :warning: If you delete the active watchlist, then the watchlist whose index is 1 in the list after the deletion will become the new active watchlist.
+> :warning: If you delete the active watchlist, then the watchlist whose index is 1 in the list after the deletion will become the new active watchlist (it will also print an additional line indicating that the active watchlist has changed, as shown in the example below).

 <br/>